Okay ya'll, grab your favorite beverage and let's get to work on creating a totally awesome style guide for your brand!

 It might seem overwhelming at first, but this process is actually really fun and we're gonna go through it step by step.
 Think of this blog post as one detailed to-do list and follow it in order!
 And that's an order.
 Hehe.
 Okay, let's get started!

-The awesome thing about knowing your ideal reader first is that it will allow you to build your style in a way that fits the ideal audience that you'd like to reach!
-Check out this post for a step by step guide on how to find your ideal reader, it's actually kinda fun. ;) Once you've done that, then come on back and continue down this list!
+The other awesome thing about knowing your ideal client first is that it will allow you to build your style in a way that fits the ideal client that you'd like to reach!
+Check out this post for a step by step guide on how to find your ideal client, it's actually kinda fun. ;) Once you've done that, then come on back and continue down this list!

 2. Pick 3 words to describe your brand.

 In preparation for creating your mood board (which will inspire your style guide!) pick out THREE words to describe your brand.
-These should be the words that describe how you want your ideal reader to feel when they think about your brand or blog.
+These should be the words that describe how you want your ideal client to feel when they think about your brand.

 3. Create a mood board that will serve as inspiration for your style guide.